CFC-Servers/GLuaTest/README.md

 ### The `stub` function
 <details>
  <summary><strong>Isolating your tests is important.
-Stubs are a powerful way of controling which parts of your code your tests invoke.</strong></summary>
+Stubs are a powerful way of controlling which parts of your code your tests invoke.</strong></summary>

 Let's say your addon looks like this:
 ```lua